omkargavhane/IoT/README.md

     3.[pyserial.py] establishes serial communication with arduino
       then read's data from that and store it in some csv file as[timestamp,string of 1 and 0]

-    4.parallely [mailhandler.py] open's the csbv file read data last record from that formulate the message and send it to the user's mail-id
+    4.parallely [mailhandler.py] open's the csv file read data last record from that formulate the message and send it to the user's mail-id